-In essence, the Solver will stop, run the ProblemFactChange and restart.
-Each SolverPhase will run again.
-Each configured Termination (except terminateEarly) will reset.
-This means the construction heuristic will run again, but because little or no planning variables will be uninitialized (unless you have a nullable planning variable), this won't take long.
+In essence, the Solver stops, runs the ProblemFactChange and restarts.
+Each SolverPhase runs again.
+This implies the construction heuristic runs again, but because little or no planning variables are uninitialized (unless you have a nullable planning variable), this doesn't take long.

-Normally, you won't configure any Termination, just call Solver.terminateEarly() when the results are needed.
+Each configured phase Termination resets, but each solver Termination (including terminateEarly) does not reset.
+Normally however, you won't configure any Termination, just call Solver.terminateEarly() when the results are needed.
 Alternatively, you can subscribe to the BestSolutionChangedEvent.
 A BestSolutionChangedEvent doesn't guarantee that every ProblemFactChange has been processed already, so check Solver.isEveryProblemFactChangeProcessed() and ignore any BestSolutionChangedEvent fired while that method returns false.